MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/what-s-new-in-admin-center.md

 ## June 2019

-- The new SharePoint admin center is set as the default experience unless you select to open the classic SharePoint admin center by default (on <a href="https://go.microsoft.com/fwlink/?linkid=2185072" target="_blank">**Settings**</a>).
+- The new SharePoint admin center is set as the default experience unless you select to open the classic SharePoint admin center by default (from the <a href="https://go.microsoft.com/fwlink/?linkid=2185072" target="_blank">**Settings** page</a>).

 - On the <a href="https://go.microsoft.com/fwlink/?linkid=2185220" target="_blank">**Active sites** page</a>, you can select multiple sites and bulk edit sharing and hub association settings.